-The University of Chicago Comprehensive Cancer Center (UCCCC) is committed to exploring and developing innovative ways to prevent and reduce cancer’s devastating effects through a collaborative research program involving 210 renowned scientists and physician scientists.
+The University of Chicago Medicine Comprehensive Cancer Center is committed to exploring and developing innovative ways to prevent and reduce cancer’s devastating effects through a collaborative research program involving more than 200 renowned researchers and physicians.

-UChicago established the UCCCC in 1973 following approval of the National Cancer Act, which strengthened efforts of the National Cancer Institute (NCI).
-Through its Cancer Centers Program, NCI currently supports 65 cancer centers — 41 of which, including the UCCCC, are Comprehensive Cancer Centers distinguised by “scientific excellence and the capability to integrate a diversity of research approaches to focus on the problem of cancer.”
+UChicago established the Comprehensive Cancer Center in 1973 following approval of the National Cancer Act, which strengthened efforts of the National Cancer Institute (NCI).
+Through its Cancer Centers Program, NCI currently supports 69 Cancer Centers — 49 of which are Comprehensive Cancer Centers distinguished by “scientific excellence and the capability to integrate a diversity of research approaches to focus on the problem of cancer.”
 Comprehensive Cancer Centers share a common goal — to attack malignant diseases through laboratory research, innovative clinical trials, and prevention research.

-The UCCCC is one of only two NCI-designated Comprehensive Cancer Centers in Illinois and has earned a reputation for excellence, innovation, and a commitment to addressing cancer from every angle.
-In 2011, the Commission on Cancer of the American College of Surgeons gave the UChicago cancer program the highest accreditation—a 3-Year Accreditation Award with Commendation.
+UChicago’s Comprehensive Cancer Center is one of only two NCI-designated Comprehensive Cancer Centers in Illinois and has earned a reputation for excellence, innovation, and a commitment to addressing cancer from every angle.